YEAST: Yet Another Sequential Test: YEAST: YEt Another Sequential Test

 To set $N$, we estimate the expected number of events to be collected over the experiment time frame.
 In the simplest form, this can amount to setting $N$ to the number of events observed in a pre-experiment period of the same duration as the experiment we want to monitor.

 For variance estimation, we suggest using pre-experiment data as well.
 Obtaining an accurate estimate this way requires the pre-experiment period to be representative of the experiment time.
 However, in cases where this cannot be assumed, the validity of fixed-duration randomised experiments is questionable in principle (as the effects measured during such experiments may not generalise beyond their time frames).
 So in the context of A/B testing, this is a natural assumption.
+Note that estimating variance from pre-experiment data is a standard procedure performed before an A/B test because it is used in computing the MDE (minimum detectable effect) and identifying the necessary sample size.

 As was noted in Section~\ref{sec:assumptions}, the event outcomes $Y_i$, $i\ge 1$, can be dependent because some of the events are generated by the same user.
 The same holds for the event assignment indicators $W_i$, $i\ge 1$.
 Consequently, the increments $X_i$, $i\ge 1$, of the monitored trajectory can be serially correlated in which case the variance $var(S_N)$ does not equal the sum of variances $var(X_i)$.
 The serial correlation of the increments has a clustered nature in this case because variables corresponding to different users are independent due to random assignment.
 Therefore, we propose to use an estimator that is robust to clustered serial correlation \cite{Cam:11} to estimate $V_N$.
 Implementations of such estimators are readily available, for example as part of the \texttt{sandwich} package in R \cite{ZSu:20, Zei:04} (see function \texttt{vcovCL}).
 The cluster variable in this case is the user identifier.
 As we will show in our experiments with real-world data in Section~\ref{sec:validation}, the use of a robust (clustered) variance estimator (instead of the simple sum of $var(X_i)$) can be utterly important for effective control of the false detection rate.